 Question 5: “What is Your Turnaround Time?”

-Our goal for the refurbishing of any CAT engine is completion within one week.
+Our goal for the refurbishment of any CAT engine is completion within one week.
 We might require an additional day or two, but, our average start-to-finish rebuild is a 7-day period.
-Our speed of completion is made possible by our extensive inventory of parts, engine cores, rooms and buildings on-site dedicated to each phase of the rebuild process, and, of course our highly skilled technicians.
+Our speed of completion is made possible by our extensive inventory of parts, engine cores, rooms and buildings on-site, dedicated to each phase of the rebuild process, and, of course our highly skilled technicians.
 Each engine is completely dismantled to the core and rebuilt using new Caterpillar parts, Dyno tested, painted and shrink wrapped for delivery.

 Asking the Right Questions will Save You Time and Money